New Mexico to Grand Canyon Road Trip

 Start: El Paso, Texas

 Discover some of the nation’s most diverse recreation areas in and around El Paso,Texas.
-From desert adventures to historic missions, here are our top six things to do.
+From desert adventures to historic missions, here are our top favorite things to do.

 Carlsbad Caverns National Park, New Mexico